-Governor Rauner addresses first meeting of Illinois Bicentennial Commission
+Governor Rauner Addresses First Meeting of Illinois Bicentennial Commission

-SPRINGFIELD Governor Bruce Rauner today convened the first meeting of the Illinois Bicentennial Commission and unveiled the official Bicentennial logo at the Old State Capitol.
-The co-chairs of the Bicentennial Commission were also announced.
+Governor Bruce Rauner convened the first meeting of the Illinois Bicentennial Commission Thursday, and unveiled the official Bicentennial logo at the Old State Capitol.

 Comments